Lonza Group: History

-2021 July, Lonza Specialty Ingredients divested to Bain and Cinven for CHF 4.2 billion.

 Lonza is involved in the manufacturing of biologics with several pharmaceutical companies.
 Lonza entered into a partnership with Teva in 2009 to develop and manufacture biosimilars.
 In 2010, they made a deal with GlaxoSmithKline to manufacture therapeutic monoclonal antibodies.
 In 2014, Lonza entered into an agreement with Bristol-Myers Squibb to manufacture two biologic drugs.
 Lonza also manufactures Imbruvica for Pharmacyclics and Mydicar for Celladon.
 In 2015, Lonza contracted with Alexion to construct a new facility dedicated to Alexion manufacturing.
 In 2017, Lonza and Sanofi partnered to construct a new facility for production of biologics.
+Lonza entered into cell and gene therapy with the acquisition of Houston-based Vivante GMP Solutions in 2010.

+In November 2019, Chairman Albert Baehny became both chairman and interim CEO of Lonza after chief executive officer (CEO) Marc Funk left after 9 months.
+In November 2020, Pierre-Alain Ruffieux commenced his role as Chief Executive Officer which ended at the end of September 2023, totaling 2 years and 11 months in the position of CEO.
+Chairman Albert Baehny became again, both chairman and interim CEO, as from October 2023.

 In May 2020, Moderna struck a manufacturing deal with Lonza to produce its (mRNA-1273) COVID-19 vaccine active ingredient while expanding sterile production and fill-finish activities to 500 million doses starting in 2021.
 Production of the mRNA bulk vaccine started in January 2021, soon after an official visit by Swiss Federal Councilor Alain Berset.
-Lonza Group is responsible for the global production of two-thirds of the raw materials for the Moderna vaccine at combined U.S. and Swiss facilities.
-The company also started to collaborate with Altimmune Inc. for the development of a nasal COVID-19 vaccine.
+Lonza Group was responsible for the global production of two-thirds of the raw materials for the Moderna vaccine at combined U.S. and Swiss facilities.

-Corporate structure

-As of 2020, Lonza's business areas include: